Anne Clark (poet): Career

+After signing a deal with SPV GmbH, she released her first album, The Sitting Room, in 1982.
+On which she worked with Dominic Appleton of This Mortal Coil.

+Clarke then began collaborating with keyboard player David Harrow, who she had known from the Warehouse Theatre.
+Their first release together was her second album 1983's Changing Places, followed by EP Joined up Writing in 1984.

-Our Darkness has been considered by Fact magazine as one of the 20 best industrial records of all time.
+Joined up Writing contained the song "Our Darkness", that was one of Clark's most notable successes.
+The song was put on a list of the 20 best industrial and EBM records of all time by Fact magazine in 2014.
 Fact describe it as "An influential proto-house record".
-Clark mentions in her autobiography Notes Taken Traces Left that she has no vivid memory of the creative phase of Our Darkness however, clearly remembers the exact time and place of writing the words to her other club anthem hit Sleeper in Metropolis.
+David Harrow's music on "Our Darkness" is sampled in Benny Benassi's 2003 hit "Love is Gonna Save Us".

+After being moved to another Virgin subsidiary, 10 Records, Clark released the John Foxx-produced album Pressure Points in 1985.
+The album features the song Heaven which was considered a moderately successful hit across Europe.

 Clark was set to start touring in the United States in the late 1980s, however, was subsequently in disagreements with Richard Branson which led her breakthrough in America to be cancelled.
 Nevertheless, Clark has become a well respected artist across Europe, especially in Germany where she has a cult following.

-In 1985, Clark released the album Pressure Points.
-It was created in collaboration with John Foxx, who wrote the music and plays on the first five tracks..
-The album features the song Heaven which was considered a moderately successful hit across Europe.
+In 1987, she released Hopeless Causes, recorded and written with Harrow and classically trained pianist Charlie Morgan.
+This was followed by live album R.S.V.P in 1988.

-In 1987, Clark went to Norway for three years, where she worked with Tov Ramstad and Ida Baalsrud, among others.
-In co-operation with Charlie Morgan, she released the album Unstill Life in 1991 on SPV Records.
-Tracks included The Moment, Unstill Life, Abuse and Empty Me.
+Clark had moved to Norway in 1987, where she would live for three years.
+While there she met Tov Ramstad and Ida Baalsrud, collaborating with them and Charlie Morgan she released the album Unstill Life in 1991 on SPV Records.
+Tracks included "The Moment", "Unstill Life", "Abuse" and "Empty Me".
 This album was also released in the USA on Radikal Records.
 During 1992, she released a non-album collaboration on maxi-CD (SPV) with Ida Baalsrud, who both played the violin part and co-wrote If I Could; furthermore, there was also a remix of Our Darkness included on the last track of the CD.

-In December 1992, Charlie Morgan unexpectedly died of cancer at the age of 36, which caused many planned collaboration projects to be abandoned.
+In December 1992 Charlie Morgan died unexpectedly, which caused many planned collaboration projects to be abandoned.